Naprosnia/RetroPie_BGM_Player/README.md

 # RetroPie_BGM_Player
 A simple background music player to implement on RetroPie and Emulation Station based on [this](https://retropie.org.uk/forum/topic/9133/quick-and-easy-guide-for-adding-music-to-emulatonstation-on-retropie-noob-friendly) guide from RetroPie forum.

-I made it simpler to install and created an options menu that can be launched from RetroPie menu, where you can change music volume, toggle music (on or off), enable/disable fading effect and enable/disable background music when playing.
+I made it simpler to install and created an options menu that can be launched from RetroPie menu.
-Music stop/fade when you play any emulator, and play again when you leave it back to Emulation Station.

-Hope you enjoy it.
+Check out the [otions](#options) avaliable!

 ## Installation
 1. `wget -N https://raw.githubusercontent.com/Naprosnia/RetroPie_BGM_Player/master/install.sh`